realdragon70/Algo2020/README_Eng.md

   - The qualifying score is determined by the total time taken from the starting line to the finish line and two laps.
   - Replicating the source code of another team, or submitting it utilizing a similar code, may be disqualified.
-  - Team configurations can be organized freely regardless of area and division, and can consist of 1 to 3 people.
+  - Team configurations can be organized freely, and can consist of 1 to 3 people.
-  - In order of grades from 1st to 8th place, the qualifying team is selected, but if there is a tie, all the lower equalizer teams pass the qualifying round.
+  - In order of grades from 1st to 32th place, the qualifying team is selected, but if there is a tie, all the lower equalizer teams pass the qualifying round.

 ### Off-line Main Event

-From the 8th round, the final winner will be selected by the tournament.
+From the 32th round, the final winner will be selected by the tournament.
 The loser is eliminated, the winner goes to the next round, and the winner of the last two teams is the winner.
 If both teams are disqualified, the longer the driving distance will win.
-The starting position of the two teams is that the team that scored better in the preliminaries or the previous match will start from the inside or the front.
+The starting position of the whole teams is determined randomly.

 ### Disqualification Standards